rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

     let loopback = IpAddr::V6(String::from("::1"));
 ```

-We’ve shown several different ways to define data structures to store version
+We’ve shown several different ways to define data structures to склад version
 four and version six IP addresses.
-However, as it turns out, wanting to store
+However, as it turns out, wanting to склад
 IP addresses and encode which kind they are is so common that the standard
 library has a definition we can use!
 Let’s look at how
 the standard library defines `IpAddr`: it has the exact enum and variants that